-- 11. The terms and the taking up of such insurance policies as may be necessary to provide adequate and cost-effective insurance cover in accordance with:- - (a) The Authority's risk management policies Chief Officer Resources (b) Risks notified by Chief Officers Chief Officer -
+11. The terms and the taking up of such

-Resources
+(a) The Authority's risk management policies Chief Officer - Resources (b) Risks notified by Chief Officers Chief Officer - Resources

 - 12. Management of Authority's insurance Chief Officer portfolio including the approval of insurance Resources provisions and application of the insurance reserve to risk management. - 13.
 Operation of bank account(s) and Chief Officer authorised users.
 Resources - 14.
 Exercising 'options to tax' on property and Chief Officer other assets.
 Resources - 15.
-Grants Welsh Church Fund Act, Executive recreational and entertainments grants to voluntary organisations, senior citizens and allotments associations. - 16.
+Grants Welsh Church Fund Act, Cabinet recreational and entertainments grants to voluntary organisations, senior citizens and allotments associations. - 16.
 V.S.S.
-Grants Executive
+Grants Cabinet

-LEADER / EXECUTIVE PORTFOLIO FOR CORPORATE SERVICES PORTFOLIO
+LEADER / CABINET PORTFOLIO FOR CORPORATE SERVICES PORTFOLIO